fynv/ThrustRTC/README.md

 ## Progress

-The core infrastructure for handling device-viewable data objects has been constructed.
+The core infrastructure has been built, which includes:

-The following examples shows how to construct and launch general kernels and for-loops, and how to use them to operate on DVVectors (device viewable GPU vectors).
+* A context class that manages the included headers, global contants and provides cache of PTX code in both internal and external storages.
+* General kernels and for-loops can be launched within a context, given their source-code as strings
+* A hierachy of device-viewable classes.
+The most important one is DVVectors, device-viewable GPU vectors.
+These objects can be created and managed by host and passed to device.

+The following examples shows the basic usage of the core infrastructure:

 * test/test_trtc.cpp
 * test/test_for.cpp
 * python/test/test_trtc.py
 * python/test/test_for.py

+Thrust algorithms are being ported progressively.
-The following examples shows the use of the ported Thrust algorithms.
+The following examples shows the use of the ported Thrust algorithms:
-(I will populate the code progressively)

 * fill
   * test/test_fill.cpp
   * python/test/test_fill.py